brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 ## Use Natural Antibiotics

-* Examples include[colloidal silver](https://articles.mercola.com/sites/articles/archive/2009/02/05/new-guidelines-released-for-safe-usage-of-colloidal-silver-supplements.aspx), oil of oregano, and[garlic](https://articles.mercola.com/sites/articles/archive/2004/02/28/garlic-health.aspx).
+* Examples include [colloidal silver](https://articles.mercola.com/sites/articles/archive/2009/02/05/new-guidelines-released-for-safe-usage-of-colloidal-silver-supplements.aspx), oil of oregano, and [garlic](https://articles.mercola.com/sites/articles/archive/2004/02/28/garlic-health.aspx).
 These work like broad-spectrum antibiotics against bacteria, viruses, and protozoa in your body.
 And unlike pharmaceutical antibiotics, they do not appear to lead to resistance.

 ## Avoid Hospitals